Ocean County Mall

-The Ocean County Mall is a super-regional mall, opened On July 20, 1976, by Edward J. DeBartolo Corporation, located in Toms River, New Jersey on Hooper Avenue (County Route 549).
+Ocean County Mall is a super-regional mall, opened On July 28, 1976, by the Edward J. DeBartolo Corporation and Corporate Property Investors, located in Toms River, New Jersey on Hooper Avenue (County Route 549).
 The mall is accessible from Exit 82 of the Garden State Parkway via Route 37 East.
 The mall is managed by Simon Property Group.
 The mall has a gross leasable area of 791125 sqft.

 The mall is anchored by Boscov's, JCPenney, and Macy's.
 The center went under development in 2019 bringing a slew of national retail and restaurant tenants like ULTA Beauty, On The Border, P.F.
 Chang's, HomeSense and more.
-It also contains several eateries, and a small food court.
-The Ocean County Mall is the only enclosed mall in Ocean County.
+It also contains several eateries, and a food court.
+Ocean County Mall is the only enclosed mall in Ocean County.
 It is a popular destination for tourists in the Toms River area during the summer season.